frudman/log0/README.md

 ## Implementation Notes

-log0's "magic" is in using plain text files in the background which can then be viewed by other processes.
+log0's "magic" is in using plain text files in the background which can then be viewed by other concurrent processes.
 These files are usually deleted before or after after each use to prevent unbound storage issues (though you have [control over this](#File-Settings), including size of the files before, or if, deleted)

-- All logs for ALL apps are kept under the single user's directory `~/.log0` (e.g. `/Users/Frederic/.log0`)
+- All logs for ALL apps are kept under the user's home directory `~/.log0` (for example `/Users/Frederic/.log0`)
-- The default log (i.e. for u*nnamed apps*) is `log0` and so is kept as `~/.log0/log0`;
+- The default log (i.e. for *unnamed apps*) is `log0` and so is kept as `~/.log0/log0`;
 - All other app logs are kept based on their app name:
-    - e.g. if your app used `log.set({app: 'apple-pie'})`, its logs will be kept under `~/.log0/apple-pie`
+    - e.g. if your app used `log.set({app: 'apple-pie'});`, its logs will be kept under `~/.log0/apple-pie`

 Stream files (i.e. the actual log files) are then kept as single files under each app's applicable log0 directory, as per above.